trdischat/fvtt/patches/README.md

 Most of the patches rely on the **patchClass** utility function.

-As of FVTT version 0.3.4, the patchFog patch is no longer necessary, and therefore has been remoced from the module.
+As of FVTT version 0.3.4, the **patchFog** patch is no longer necessary, and therefore has been removed from the module.

 # Installation
 Extract the patches.zip file to the public/modules directory.
 As DM go to the `Manage Modules` options menu in your World ('?' icon on the side bar) then enable the `System Patches` module.
 If not all patches are desired, edit modules.json to delete references to unwanted patches.
 Do not delete the reference to `patchClass.js`.
 This utility function is used to apply the patches and is required.